V33RU/BLE-NullBlr/README.md

 `Basic practical Approach use the Bluetooth General code flash into the ESP32(https://github.com/V33RU/BLE-NullBlr/blob/master/Bluetooth%20Connection%20-%20General)`

  ![](/images/bluetooth%20general.png)

-`Don’t forget to change the tools options according board requirements One flash powerup the device and try connect with the mobile device

-Don’t try to connect with the NRF connect app and the code related basic Bluetooth not BLE

-Goto bluetooth settings in mobile`
+`Don’t forget to change the tools options according board requirements` `Once flash powerup the device and try connect with the mobile device` `Don’t try to connect with the NRF connect app and the code related basic Bluetooth not BLE` `Goto bluetooth settings in mobile`

   ![](/images/BLK-2.png)

 - **Bluetooth Low Energy**
         `BLE stands for Bluetooth Low Energy (Bluetooth LE, and marketed as Bluetooth Smart).
 BLE is a form of wireless communication designed especially for short-range communication.
-BLE is very similar to Wi-Fi in the sense that it allows devices to communicate with each other.`
+BLE is very similar to Wi-Fi in the sense that it allows devices to communicate with each other`

   ![](/images/BLE.png)